 Phanteks Enthoo 719 is a full tower dual system ready case and can be termed as the bigger brother of the Phanteks Enthoo Mini XL DS case, which I have covered above in this post.
-Phanteks Enthoo 719 is also known as Luxe 2 and is an enormous case that can support an E-ATX and Mini-ITX motherboards simultaneously for a setting up a dual system for gaming and workstation use.
+Phanteks Enthoo 719 is also known as Luxe 2 and is an enormous case that can support E-ATX and Mini-ITX motherboards simultaneously for setting up a dual system for gaming and workstation use.
 For cooling and airflow, the case can support up to 15 fans, which is just amazing.
 The front I/O ports consist of four USB 3.0, one USB 3.1 Type-C, Audio, and two RGB buttons for changing color and mode.
 The included fan controller can be used for controlling fan speeds via the motherboard’s PWM signal.
 It is a big and beautiful case that has an RGB LED bar that runs from the bottom front panel of the case to the end of the top panel.
 The case has a tempered glass panel that allows us to see the internal components, and it also gives the case a very premium look.

-For the primary system, the case can support high-end or flagship graphics cards up to 503mm long and CPU cooler up to 195mm in height.
+For the primary system, the case can support high-end or flagship graphics cards up to 503mm long and a CPU cooler up to 195mm in height.
 For the secondary system, the graphics card has to be installed vertically using the vertical GPU mount/bracket, and CPU cooler height is limited to 80mm or 60mm, depending on which slot you install the graphics card.
-A GPU Anti-Sag bracket also comes along with a case to prevent bending of long and heavy graphics cards.
+A GPU Anti-Sag bracket also comes along with a case to prevent the bending of long and heavy graphics cards.
 It is a water-cooling ready case and can support dual 480mm radiators with 360mm dual radiators at the same time.
 It can support dual PSUs (ATX + SFX) when you don’t want to build the secondary mini-ITX system.
 The case also has plenty of storage mounts and space for drives, and you can install up to twelve 3.5-inch and up to eleven 2.5-inch drives.
 Other features include dust filters, radiator brackets, cable cover & management.
 The case offers excellent build quality and is quite cheaper than the Corsair Obsidian 1000D Super Tower case.
-Overall, a great looking and affordable dual system case for PC builders who want lots of options and features.
+Overall, a great-looking and affordable dual system case for PC builders who want lots of options and features.

 Note: You have to buy the PCI-E Riser cable separately as it does not come included with the case.